molily/testing-angular/end-to-end-testing.md

 <aside class="margin-note">Real conditions</aside>

-When all parts of the application come together, a new type of bugs appears.
+When all parts of the application come together, a new type of bug appears.
 Often these bugs have to do with timing and order of events, like network latency and race conditions.

 The unit and integration tests we wrote worked with a fake back-end.
 We send fake HTTP requests and respond with fake data.
 We made an effort to keep the originals and fakes on par.